 This course fulfills four hours of the Life and Physical Science requirement in the Midland College Core Curriculum.
 The Core Curriculum is a set of courses that provide students with a foundation of knowledge, skills and educational experiences that are essential for all learning.
-Please visit the Midland College Catalog for any questions about the Core.
+The Core Curriculum is available in the Midland College Catalog.
 As part of the core, this course addresses the following four objectives: